-The cash flow statement, defined as a financial statement that shows a company’s cash inflows and cash outflows over a period of time, is one of the most important financial statements of a company.
+The cash flow statement definition is a financial statement that shows a company’s cash inflows and cash outflows over a period of time.
+The cash flow statement is one of the most important financial statements of a company.
 The balance sheet includes an asset account labeled “cash.”
 The statement of cash flows shows how the company’s operating, investing, and financing activities affected the cash account during the fiscal period.
 In conclusion, use the statement of cash flows to analyze the financial health of a company.

 Cash Flow Statement Explanation

 Cash flow statements divide a company’s activities into three categories, including the following:

 - Financing activities

 Operating activities refer to the company’s core business operations.
 Whereas, investing activities refer to changes in long-term asset and investment accounts.
 Financing activities refer to changes in debt and equity accounts.
 Furthermore, the statement details the cash inflows and outflows for the accounts in each category over the course of the fiscal period.

 The bottom line of the cash flow statement, which accounts for the net cash inflows and outflows of all accounts during the fiscal period, must equal the balance of the cash account on the balance sheet.